-- d.
+- project.
+Justify the acquisition of any additional facilities (e.g., land leasing, rental space) if requested in the budget. - d.
 Staff: Indicate whether there are changes to the cooperating investigators.
 Specify the area of expertise and qualifications of any new personnel.
-Clearly state the expected engagement, roles, and tasks for early career researchers and graduate students in the project. - 9.
-Expected benefits: (approx. 1/2 page) Address each of the following sub-sections: - a.
+Clearly state the expected engagement, roles, and tasks for early career researchers and graduate students in the project. - 10.
+Expected benefits: (approx. 1⁄2 page) Address each of the following sub-sections: - a.
 Expected development outcomes: State the expected technical and development outcomes, including new scientific knowledge, information, technologies, or management practices. - b.
 Stakeholder engagement: Identify the primary stakeholders and intended beneficiaries of the outcomes.
 Describe plans (e.g., format, frequency) to engage with the identified stakeholders and beneficiaries and how the impact of these interactions would be assessed.
 Explicitly address how research findings will support gender empowerment and/or youth engagement, involve the private sector, inform policy-making, and/or promote regional development. - c.
-Institutional capacity building: Indicate how the capacity of institutions in the participating developing countries would be enhanced by the project, such as through provision of equipment, enhancement of technical capabilities, or improvement in project management or decision-making capacity.

-10. Special concerns analysis: (approx. 1⁄2 page) Revisit the "Special Concerns Analysis" from the current or recently ended award and update the narrative as appropriate for this additional proposed work plan.
+Institutional capacity building: Indicate how the capacity of institutions in the participating developing countries would be enhanced by the project, such as through provision of equipment, enhancement of technical capabilities, or improvement in project management or decision-making capacity. - 11.
+Special concerns analysis: (approx. 1⁄2 page) Revisit the "Special Concerns Analysis" from the current or recently ended award and update the narrative as appropriate for this additional proposed work plan.
 Specifically address any potential gender-related biases (e.g., equitable participation, benefit from the outcomes) inherent in the planned activity.
-Consider any difference in how women, men, youth, those with disabilities, or other minority groups might engage with, benefit from, or equitably participate in the activity.

-11. Budget: (1 to 2 pages) Provide a budget table for each year of the proposed project and a summary budget table with the life-of-project budget totals.
-Screenshots of MS Excel Budget Template tables (see below in Part B) are appropriate to insert in this section, but the images must be legible.

-12. Budget justification: (1 page) A narrative must explain how the individual items of the budget were derived and calculated.
+Consider any difference in how women, men, youth, those with disabilities, or other minority groups might engage with, benefit from, or equitably participate in the activity. - 12.
+Budget: (1 to 2 pages) Using the provided MS Excel Budget Template, prepare a budget table for each year of the proposed project and a summary budget table with the life-of-project budget totals.
+Screenshots of MS Excel Budget Template tables (see below in Part B) are appropriate to insert in this section, but the images must be legible. - 13.
+Budget justification: (1 page) A narrative must explain how the individual items of the budget were derived and calculated.
 Explain the basis of the proposed costs for each line item and confirm adherence with the policies described in SECTION I. BUDGET GUIDANCE.
-Take great care to ensure that the budget justification matches the amounts listed in the budget spreadsheet and that those costs also match the details of the work plan and joint activities described in the proposal.

-13. NCAGE and SAM registration: The submitting institution (i.e., the prime recipient/grantee) must provide both their NCAGE code and Unique Entity Identification (UEI) from SAM.gov with their proposal package.
+Take great care to ensure that the budget justification matches the amounts listed in the budget spreadsheet and that those costs also match the details of the work plan and joint activities described in the proposal. - 14.
+NCAGE and SAM registration: The submitting institution (i.e., the prime recipient/grantee) must provide both their NCAGE code and Unique Entity Identification (UEI) from SAM.gov with their proposal package.
 See SECTION F, Part III.
 Federal Registrations for more information.
-Sub-recipients/awardees are not required to have a UEI number prior to the submission of a proposal but must have one prior to a sub-award being issued.

-14. Signature page: Include a signature page as indicated below.
+Sub-recipients/awardees are not required to have a UEI number prior to the submission of a proposal but must have one prior to a sub-award being issued. - 15.
+Signature page: Include a signature page as indicated below. - a.
+Investigators' signatures: Provide signatures of the primary investigator and co-investigators from each of the cooperating institutions, affirming the following declaration:

-- a.
-Investigators' signatures: Provide signatures of the primary investigator and co-investigators from each of the cooperating institutions, affirming the following declaration: The undersigned affirm that this proposal represents their individual and collective original work, and that they individually and collectively agree to participate in the activity as described if funded. - b.
+The undersigned affirm that this proposal represents their individual and collective original work, and that they individually and collectively agree to participate in the activity as described if funded. - b.
 Authorizing signatures: Provide signatures of authorized officials from the institution designated to be the prime grantee, and from each institution that is proposed to receive a sub-grant, affirming the following declaration: